franciscop/drive-db/README.md

 # drive-db

-A Google Drive spreadsheet as a simple database.
-Perfect for collaboration with multiple people editing the same spreadsheet:
+Use Google Drive spreadsheets as a simple database for Node.js and the browser.
+Perfect for collaboration with multiple people editing the same spreadsheet.
+Works on the browser, Node.js and Functions:

 | id | firstname | lastname | age | city          |
 |----|-----------|----------|-----|---------------|